Nagoya Castle Saga with Kids: A Family Guide to the Forgotten Hideyoshi Stronghold (2026)

 A small but excellent free museum sits at the entrance to the castle grounds.

-Interactive exhibits cover Hideyoshi’s invasion, samurai armor, and kid-friendly archery, with signage in English throughout.
+Interactive exhibits cover Hideyoshi’s Korean campaign, samurai armor, and kid-friendly archery, with signage in English throughout.

 A stroller-accessible elevator reaches every floor, and most families spend 60+ minutes here easily.